Earth1283/earth1283.github.io/README.md

 # Github Sites
 What can possibly go wrong?
 ## Why?
-Just for github sites for MineHorizon.
+Just for github sites for MineHorizon and eterma
 For what reason I do not know but still
 -.-
 Moral obligation to do this.